In Which One Are You? (Quiz)

 But you have to keep going forward.
 NEVER give up.

-If you need help moving quicker through the stages of your breakup, avoid setbacks and bypass typical healing traps, consider joining our popular FREE Breakup Survival Email Mini-Course (currently over 25.000 subscribers).
+If you need help moving quicker through the stages of your breakup, avoid setbacks and bypass typical healing traps, consider taking my popular FREE 8-Part-Email Mini-Course (currently over 27.000 subscribers).

 After you've made the last step – the last stage of your breakup – there still one more coming (the ultimate last step):